arangodb/docs/3.11/aql/invocation-with-arangosh.md

 {% hint 'info' %}
 The query options `cache`, `count` and `fullCount` don't work on streaming queries.
-Additionally, query statistics and profiling data is only available after the query has finished and is delivered as part of the last batch.
+Additionally, query statistics and profiling data are only available after the query has finished and are delivered as part of the last batch.
 Every batch can contain query warnings if you use a single server deployment, however.
 In clusters, warnings are also delivered in the last batch.
 {% endhint %}